carloshenriquefbf/graph-theory/README.md

 ## File Structure

-The project now consists of a single unified file:
+The project consists of a single unified file:
 - **`graph.cpp`** - Complete graph library containing all classes and algorithms

 This unified approach makes the library easy to:
-- Use as an API for testing with larger graphs
+- Use with specific operations for targeted analysis
-- Integrate into other projects
+- Integrate into automated testing pipelines
-- Maintain and modify
+- Scale for large graph analysis workflows
-- Compile without dependencies
+- Maintain and extend with new algorithms